emmettFC/selected-projects/plankton_model/README.md

 # Simple physical plankton model
-## Describing coastal plankton density with a one dimensional diffusion-sedimentation model with spatially variable diffusion coefficient and sinusoidal excitation
+## Describing coastal plankton density with a one dimensional diffusion-sedimentation model with spatially variable diffusion coefficient and periodic excitation

 ### Introduction